wp-plugins/wp-external-links/readme.txt

 In this case all internal links will be made bold.

+See [FAQ](https://wordpress.org/plugins/wp-external-links/faq/) for more possibilities of using this filter.

 = Credits =
 * [jQuery Tipsy Plugin](http://plugins.jquery.com/project/tipsy) made by [Jason Frame](http://onehackoranother.com/)
 * [phpQuery](http://code.google.com/p/phpquery/) made by [Tobiasz Cudnik](http://tobiasz123.wordpress.com)
 * [Icon](http://findicons.com/icon/164579/link_go?id=427009) made by [FatCow Web Hosting](http://www.fatcow.com/)

 == Changelog ==

+= 1.60 =
+* Added option to replace "follow" values of external links with "nofollow"
+* Updated FAQ with custom solutions

 = 1.56 =
 * Fixed bug jQuery as dependency for js scripts